tiagojsag/playbook/guidelines/hiring.md

 ### Steps
 > While it's very important to have empathy for the candidates throughout the process; we mustn't forget that moving a candidate forward is time consuming and has a cost, both for the company, and the candidate.
 Therefore it's vital to reject candidates as early in the process as possible if they are not a fit.

+#### New application
+When people submit a new application we should send an acknowledgement email to confirm that we correctly received their information and that their process has started.

+If the hiring process is paused (i.e. during holidays), the acknowledgement email should be updated to reflect that, and provide an estimated date for resuming it.

 #### First filter
 A first screening can be done at this point where any of the participants can suggest to discard a candidate as “not a fit”, “not qualified” or “over qualified”.
 The decision to discard a candidate should be made by consent, meaning if there’s no principled objections the candidate can be discarded.